Flame Retardant Items – Harmful For You & Your Family | Amoils.com

 But in recent years, there has been significant controversy about flame retardants in general, and in infant clothing in particular.
 In 1999 a Swedish study found a 60-fold increase in these chemicals in breast milk from 1972-1997 with the San Francisco Bay area breast milk showing an average of 6-10 times higher than the national with these toxins.
 Related to PCBs and PBDEs, the toxins in flame retardant items interfere with brain development, can alter hormone function, and are linked to cancer.
 Children are testing positive for these toxins in treated sleepware as well as from the computers, TVs, building materials and other items in the home and the general environment.
 They are even showing up in the food chain – particularly in fish.

-PCBs, or polychlorinated biphenyls, are a class of man-made organic chemicals while PBDEs are chemical compounds that are used as flame retardants
+While PBDEs are chemical compounds that are used as flame retardants.

 They can be found in almost anything that carries an electrical current or is highly flammable.
 In addition to the TV and the computer, they can also be found in your cellphone, your car, your toaster and your sofa.
 PBDE stands for polybrominated diphenyl ether – a compound which contains bromine atoms.